thdemarty/iotcomms-project/README.md

 To give an example of how the real conditions affected the distance between nodes:
 For the river environment, the nodes were situated on two sides of a small river, with three nodes on one side and two on the other.
 However, the width of the river was such that there were only a few meters of margin before connections failed.
-As a result, nodes on the same side of the river were a lot closer together compared to nodes on opposing sides.
+As a result, nodes on the same side of the river were closer together compared to nodes on opposing sides.

 ## Machine Learning Analysis